 Saddle up on your bike, grab your hiking shoes or hop in the car and hit the brand new Whistlestop Trail.
 No matter what way you choose to explore this trail, you’ll weave your way through kilometres of lush landscape stretching all the way from the historic Railway City to the harbour of Port Stanley.

-The Whistlestop Trail is a natural trail that will take you along St. Thomas paths and parks and then travel on Sunset Drive towards Port Stanley, a vibrant beachfront town, where the path meets Port Stanley Terminal Rail.
+The Whistlestop Trail is a natural trail that will take you along St. Thomas paths and parks and then travel on-road on Sunset Drive towards Port Stanley, a vibrant beachfront town, where the path meets Port Stanley Terminal Rail.

 There are numerous whistlestops along the trail that you must check out; here are some of our favourites: